TAUSBV/dqf-api/v3/README.md

 **IMPORTANT:** DQF requires all translated segments at least once while a DQF project is still of type _translation_.
 This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.

 If you are following [Approach 1](#approach1) for posting translations, you can use two methods for batch upload of segments.
+The methods differ in that the first expects both _targetSegment_ and _editedSegment_ content whereas the second only requires _targetSegment_ content.
+Please see [Target Segment Info](#targetSegments) for the difference between the two segment types.
 The maximum allowed number of elements in a batch/array is 100.

 * If you want to batch submit all target segments that have been edited (= for which there is a new target content and/or time information) within a translation type project, you need to use the method:
 [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/sourceSegment/translation/batch](https://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0)